PIANO DAY 2017

-From noon – 10pm on March 29, there will be four locations in the Portland Metro area where you will be able to hear the piano played by local pianists of all ages on some of the region’s best pianos.
-The choice of music is up to the performer and there are no restrictions on what can be played.
-The events will be free to the public, but each performer will be raising funds from the community with a minimum goal of $10 per minute played.
-A robust software platform is already in place to help manage the peer-to-peer fundraising process.
+From noon – 10pm on March 29, there was four locations in the Portland Metro area where you heard the piano played by local pianists of all ages on some of the region’s best pianos.
+The choice of music was up to the performer and there was no restrictions on what could be played.
+The events were free to the public, but each performer raised funds from the community with a minimum goal of $10 per minute played.
+A robust software platform was already in place to help manage the peer-to-peer fundraising process.
 The funds raised will be used to support the educational programs of Portland Piano International.

-Play a fabulous piano.
-Here's your chance to play on some of the best in Portland.
+Played a fabulous piano.
+It was a chance to play on some of the best in Portland.

-Make history.
-You will be doing something that has never been done before in the United Sates!
+Made history.
+We did something that has never been done before in the United Sates!
 To our knowledge, we're the first organization to present Piano Day in the country.

-Play on a world stage.
-Performances will be streamed live and can be watched anywhere around the globe.
+Played on a world stage.
+Performances were streamed live and can be watched anywhere around the globe.

 Get swag.
-After you perform, you will get a special commemorative pin, certificate of participations and a limited-edition t-shirt.
-You'll also get your choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!
+After you perform, you received a special commemorative pin and a certificate of participation.
+You also got your choice of two free tickets to an upcoming Portland Piano International performance (pending availability)!